MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 [uuid(cc39bea3-f6f8-471b-919f-fa253e2fff03), object, pointer_default(unique)]
 interface ICoreWebView2_9 : IUnknown {
-  /// The `ProfileDeleted` event is raised when its corresponding Profile's
+  /// Add an event handler for the `Closed` event. `Closed` enent handle runs
-  /// Delete API is called.
-When this event has been raised, continue to use
+  /// when the webview2 is closed passivly.
+When this event is raised, the
-  /// the profile or its corresponding webviews is an undefined behavior.
+  /// webview2 cannot be used anymore.
-  HRESULT add_ProfileDeleted(
+  HRESULT add_Closed(
-      [in] ICoreWebView2ProfileDeletedEventHandler* eventHandler,
+      [in] ICoreWebView2ClosedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Remove an event handler previously added with `add_ProfileDeleted`.
+  /// Remove an event handler previously added with `add_Closed`.
-  HRESULT remove_ProfileDeleted(
+  HRESULT remove_Closed(
       [in] EventRegistrationToken token);
+}

+/// The reason of webview2 closed.
+[v1_enum]
+typedef enum COREWEBVIEW2_CLOSED_REASON {
+  /// Indicates that the reason of webview2 closed is its corresponding
+  /// Profile has been or marked as deleted.
+  COREWEBVIEW2_CLOSED_REASON_PROFILE_DELETED,
+} COREWEBVIEW2_CLOSED_REASON;

+/// Receives the webview2 `Closed` event.
+[uuid(970BB7E0-A257-4A76-BE15-5BDEB00B5673), object, pointer_default(unique)]
+interface ICoreWebView2ClosedEventHandler : IUnknown {
+  /// Called to provide the implementer with the event args for the
+  /// corresponding event.
+  HRESULT Invoke([in] ICoreWebView2_20* sender,
+      [in] ICoreWebView2ClosedEventArgs* args);
+}

+/// This is the event args interface for webview2 `Closed` event handle.
+[uuid(0e1730c1-03df-4ad2-b847-be4d63adf777), object, pointer_default(unique)]
+interface ICoreWebView2ClosedEventArgs : IUnknown {
+  /// webview2 closed reason.
+  [propget] HRESULT Reason([out, retval]
+      COREWEBVIEW2_CLOSED_REASON* value);
 }

 ```

 ## .NET and WinRT